vamseeachanta/digitalmodel/docs/pkg_ansys/aqwa/aqwa_advanced.md

 Frequency analysis: Added damping

 This damping may not carry into further restart analysis.
 This need to be reviewed and added to the restart analysis.
+These are all DECK 7 - entiries.

+FIAM - Frequency independent added mass
+FIDA - Frequency independent added mass

+- FIDP - Frequency independent damping
+- FIDD - Frequency independent damping

+For restart runs, FIDP and FIDD are typically imported from previous analysis when using WFRQ in DRIF analysis

+FIDP,FIDD,  - Works only for diffraction analysis
+DDEP (and MDIN) ? works only for static analysis.